Hull number: European usage

 In Europe, ships are given a Craft Identification Number (CIN) or Hull Identification Number (HIN), standardised as EN ISO 10087:2006.
 The numbers are a permanent, unique, fourteen-digit alphanumeric identifier issued to all marine vessels in Europe.
 The numbering system is mandated by the European Recreational Craft Directive and descended from the American system.
 Larger vessels over 300 gross tons also receive a permanent international IMO ship identification number, and European vessels over 20 metres receive a permanent ENI number.

 An example CID/HIN might appear as "GB-ABC00042-A8-99", where "GB" is the ISO 3166-1 country code, "ABC" would be the Acme Boat Company's Manufacturer Identity Code (MIC); "00042" would be the forty-second hull constructed by the organisation; "A8" would be January 1998 for the date keel was laid to the nearest month and "99" denoted as the year 1999 as the particular model year.
 Months are denoted from A…L for January…December.

 In the United Kingdom, the British Marine Federation manage the issuing of Manufacturer Identity Code on behalf of the British Department for Business Innovation and Skills.
 Amateur boat builders in the United Kingdom may apply for one-off HIN from the Royal Yacht Association who will issue one number from their "GB-RYAxxxxx" range.

 Russia

 The hull number in Russian is known as bortovoi nomer.
-During the 2014 Russian invasion of Ukraine all hull numbers were painted over in order to conceal presence of the Russian regular army troops in Ukraine.
+During the 2014 Russian invasion of Ukraine all hull numbers were painted over to conceal presence of the Russian regular army troops in Ukraine.